Wobblyyyy/Pathfinder2/docs/04_advanced_spline_trajectory.md

 ## The `AdvancedSplineTrajectory` class
 `AdvancedSplineTrajectory` implements the `Trajectory` interface and uses several splines to guide the robot along a path.
-The robot's speed, target position, and target angle are all independent of eachother and are controlled by their own individual splines.
+The robot's speed, target position, and target angle are all independent of each other and are controlled by their own individual splines.

 ### Creating a spline trajectory